vios-onboarding/ars/README.md

 ### Conventional commit message part:

-Release Please assumes you are using [Conventional Commit messages](https://www.conventionalcommits.org/).
+Release Please assume you are using [Conventional Commit messages](https://www.conventionalcommits.org/).

 The most important prefixes you should have in mind are:

 `fix`: which represents _bug fixes_, and correlates to a [SemVer](https://semver.org/) patch.
 `feat`: which represents a _new feature_, and correlates to a SemVer minor.
-`feat!`:, or fix!:, refactor!:, etc., which represent a breaking change (indicated by the !) and will result in a SemVer major.
+`feat!`:, or `fix!`:, `refactor!`:, etc., which represent a breaking change (indicated by the !) and will result in a SemVer major.

 #### Examples
 ```text